rdmtc/node-red-contrib-combine/README.md

 Simple subtraction of the values received on two configured topics.

+#### Bangbang

+Bang-bang (2 step / on-off) Controller.
+Emits `true` when the the payload value exceeds the upper bound, emits `false` when the payload goes below the lower bound.
+You could e.g. use this as a simple thermostat for a climate control, feed in the actual temperature and use the output to control a cooling device.
+For a heating device you would have to use the "invert" option, so you receive `false` when exceeding the upper bound and `true` when going below the lower bound.

 #### Statistic

 Calculate statistic samples like e.g. min, max, mean, median, ... from incoming payloads.
 Message distinction can be